FAQ, version 1.33, updated April 27, 2019

 Where can I park my car?

 The chateau itself has parking places, located on and behind the central square, and along the driveway.
 There are sufficient parking places to accommodate the Open Benelux competitions.
-For the European Champions however, it will probably be necessary to use the overflow-parking.
+For the European Champions however, perhaps it will be necessary to use the overflow-parking.
 This parking is located at the Grupont train station, which is about 1 km from the chateau.
-There will be a shuttle bus between the station and the chateau.
-When you are at the station, the shuttle bus isn’t there, and you want to be picked up, call +31 (6) 44185238.
+Come to the chateau first; if the parking at the chateau is full, we will direct you to the overflow parking.
+There will be a shuttle service between the station and the chateau.

 Is it possible to reach Grupont by public transport?

 Yes.
 The train station of Grupont is situated on the main train line between Brussels and Luxembourg.
 Trains do not run very frequent, though.
-Those brave enough to travel by train, can use the shuttle bus for transportation to the chateau (see above).
+Those brave enough to travel by train, can call +31 (6) 44185238 to be picked up from the station.

 Several bottles of compressed air will be available, and filling-adapters for most common brands of air rifles (Air Arms, Steyr, Daystate, …).
 If you have an unusual rifle, bring your own adapter.